 Sec.
-1. Entertaining shall be regulated as follows: Members of the organization may entertain on Friday, Saturday, and Sunday afternoons and evenings.
-Gentlemen will call at other times only as escorts.
+1. Entertaining shall be regulated as follows: Members of the organization may entertain on Friday, Saturday, and Sunday evenings, and on Saturday and Sunday afternoons.
+Young men will call at other times only as escorts.

 Sec.
 2. Whenever vacation rules are in effect entertaining shall be confined to afternoons and evenings only.